Jibinxavier/Distributed-filesystemHaskell/README.md

 # Distributed-filesystem
+##### Client Service
+Act as a proxy between user interface and filesystem.
+Client will allow users to read file content and write to it.
+The write encapsulates both opening the file and writing to it.
+As a result at no point the client will keep the file open.

 ##### Security Service
 1. Client asks for the public key, (ideally the client would already know).
 It uses this key to encrypt its first interactions with authentication server.